 Monken Hadley includes some very fine examples of Georgian architecture, which are Grade 2 listed.

-The Victorians developed new buildings in the centre of Chipping Barnet and at New Barnet and, between the First and Second World Wars, new housing was built along the southern and eastern slopes of Barnet Hill and along to New Barnet.
+The Victorians developed new buildings in the centre of Chipping Barnet and at New Barnet.

-Since then the biggest single development was the building of the Dollis Valley Estate in the late sixties/early seventies on the former sewage works on the south side of Mays Lane.
+The biggest recent single development was the building of the Dollis Valley Estate in the late sixties/early seventies on the former sewage works on the south side of Mays Lane.

 This involved demolition of the former Methodist Church on the High Street (hence the name), building Wesley Hall and Chipping Barnet Library and extending Stapylton Road to meet St Albans Road.